GCAR'S REALTOR® SCHOOL

 What are the educational requirements for obtaining my Broker license?

-You need 120 education points to apply for your Broker license.
-If you took a 45-hour salesperson course, you must take and pass the required ’30 Hour Remedial’ course.
+You need 120 education points to apply for your broker license.
+If you took a 45-hour salesperson course, you must take and pass the required ’30 hour remedial’ course.
 In addition, you have to take and pass the 45-hour real estate broker course, you MUST take a 32-hour “Bridge” course to apply to become a Broker.
 If your salesperson course was 75 hours, then you only need to take the 75-hour Real Estate Broker course and an extra 2-hour Cultural Competency course to equal 152 education points.

 What happens if I take the course but I'm not ready to apply for my license?

 Your course completion certificate is valid for 8 years and the results of your NYS broker exam are valid for 2 years.
-Therefore, you can relicense as a Sales Agent and count 18.5 hours of CE for your sales license but you must also take 1 hour of recent legal matters and 2.5 hours of a business ethics course before you can renew your sales license.
+You can relicense as a sales agent and count 22.5 hours of CE for your sales license but you must also take 1 hour of recent legal matters and 2.5 hours of a business ethics course before you can renew your sales license.
 You can then apply for your broker license at your convenience.

 What happens if I miss a portion of the qualifying course?